Malcolm Barclay-Harvey: Biography

 He was appointed the Governor of South Australia in March 1939, whereupon he resigned from the House of Commons on 8 March and was appointed KCMG.
 He, his wife and two stepchildren then moved to Adelaide.
 He took office on 12 August, shortly before the outbreak of World War II.
 His principal focus during his tenure was the war effort.
 His wife, Lady Muriel, founded the Lady Muriel Nurses' Club for servicewomen, and made a habit of visiting numerous Red Cross branches.
 She also opened the Pioneer Women's Memorial Gardens in Adelaide on 19 April 1941 and launched the corvette HMAS Whyalla, the first ship from the World War II shipyard at Whyalla on 12 May 1941.
 He was also a Freemason.
 During his term as Governor (1939–1944), he was also Grand Master of the Grand Lodge of South Australia.

 The Vice-Regal couple spent as much time as they could at the Vice Regal Summer Residence at Marble Hill, where they restored the gardens.
 An avid railway enthusiast, he also had a large-scale outdoor model railway installed there, and in 1943 the South Australian Railways new steam locomotive class South Australian Railways 520 class number 520 was named after him.

 He retired from the Vice-Regal post for health reasons on 26 April 1944, whereupon he returned to his 14000 acre Scottish estate which he had inherited in 1924.
 He served as deputy lieutenant of Aberdeenshire (1945), a member of the Aberdeenshire City Council (1945–55) and Grand Master of the Grand Lodge of Scotland (1949–53).
-He wrote A History of the Great North of Scotland Railway, which was published in 1940.
+He wrote A History of the Great North of Scotland Railway, which was published in 1940 by Locomotive Publishing Company with a second edition in 1949, and a subsequent reprint by Ian Allan Publishing in 1998.
 He was a Knight of the Order of St John.